NCAR/tiegcm/doc/release/benchmarks.rst

-Single-history start-up files for the four seasons are in the **data download file**, which is available from the `tgcm download page <http://www.hao.ucar.edu/modeling/tgcm/download.php>`_ These files can be used as SOURCE files in the namelist input for initial runs:
+Single-history start-up files for the four seasons are in the **data download file**, which is available from the `tgcm download page <http://www.hao.ucar.edu/modeling/tgcm/download.php>`_ These files can be used as SOURCE files in the namelist input for initial runs.
+Files listed below are for the 5.0-degree resolution.
+Files for benchmark runs at the 2.5-degree resolution are the same, but have 'res2.5' instead of 'res5.0'.

 Start-up files at Solar Minimum Conditions:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^